npgsql/npgsql/doc/compatibility.md

 # Compatibility Notes

 This page centralizes Npgsql's compatibility status with PostgreSQL and other components, and documents some important gotchas.

-We aim to be compatible with all [currently supported PostgreSQL versions](http://www.postgresql.org/support/versioning/), which means 5 years back.
-Earlier versions may still work but we don't perform continuous testing on them or commit to resolving issues on them.

 ## PostgreSQL